StockSharp/AlgoTrading/Designer/Gallery/Schemas/Bollinger_Squeeze/README.md

 - Bollinger Bands are calculated on finished candles of a single instrument; only the upper and the lower band take part in the decisions.
 - The diagram is a breakout, not a reversion: it buys strength above the upper band and sells weakness below the lower band, the opposite of the Bollinger_Bands example in this gallery.
 - The volume of every order is the base volume plus the absolute value of the current position, so a signal against an open position closes it and opens the new side in one order.
-- Despite the name, no squeeze filter is applied: the original C# strategy computes the relative band width but never uses it in a condition, and the diagram stays faithful to what the code actually does.
+- Despite the name, no squeeze filter is applied: relative band width is calculated for display but does not enter any trading condition.

 ## Entry and Exit Rules